nfdi4plants/ARC-specification/ISA-XLSX.md

 The header of the main column MUST contain the structural column type followed by the `name` of the ontology term in `[]` brackets.
 There SHOULD be a `space` between the column type and the `[` bracket.

 The headers of the two annotation columns SHOULD contain further ontological information about the ontology term of the main header.
 In this case, following the static header string, separated by a single space, there MUST be a short ontology term identifier formatted as CURIEs (prefixed identifiers) of the form `<IDSPACE>:<LOCALID>` (specified [here](http://obofoundry.org/id-policy)) inside `()` brackets.

+In the other case, i.e. when the annotation columns do not contain further ontological information, the static header strings MUST be either followed by a single space and empty `()` brackets or nothing.

 #### Ontology Annotation Values